Travel nurse housing stipend

 How Travel Nurse Housing Stipends Work

-One of the best parts of being a travel nurse is the travel nurse housing stipend you collect as part of your paycheck, if you qualify.
+One of the best parts of being a travel nurse is the travel nursing housing stipend you collect as part of your paycheck, if you qualify.
 Because stipends aren’t taxed, not every traveler qualifies for them, and that’s where some confusion occurs.
 Whether you’re new to travel nursing or never fully grasped how travel nurse housing stipends work, this comprehensive guide should help you better understand this essential part of a travel nurse salary.

 What Are Travel Nurse Stipends?